 Material and Methods

 This retrospective observational study was performed according to the tenets of the Declaration of Helsinki.
 Informed consent was obtained from all subjects involved in the study.
 An analysis of clinical records from the Ophthalmology Clinic of the Umberto I Hospital, Sapienza - University of Rome, was performed from March 2020 to September 2022.
 Inclusion criteria were: age ≥40 years old, type 2 diabetes mellitus, DME, history of at least 1 dexamethasone implant (DEX-I), and at least 4 months of follow-up.
 We included both naïve and treated eyes.
-Naïve and treated eyes affected by DME were defined as follows: naïve eyes never received any intravitreal injection prior to the dexamethasone implant (DEX-I) injection; treated eyes previously underwent anti-vascular endothelial growth factor intravitreal injection.
+Naïve and treated eyes affected by DME were defined as follows: naïve eyes never received any intravitreal injection prior to the dexamethasone implant (DEX-I) injection; treated eyes previously underwent anti-vascular endothelial growth factor (anti-VEGF) intravitreal injection but had not received any previous DEX-I injections.

-Patients who had a history of retinal vein occlusion, uveitis, neovascular age-related macular degeneration or choroidal neovascularization, due to other reasons, and recent intraocular surgery, such as cataract surgery or vitreoretinal surgery and/or scleral buckling within past 3 months, were excluded.
-We also excluded patients with low-quality OCT scans.
+Patients who had a history of retinal vein occlusion, retinal detachment, uveitis, neovascular age-related macular degeneration or choroidal neovascularization, visual loss due to other reasons than DME, and recent cataract surgery within the previous 3 months, were excluded.
+Patients who underwent pars plana vitrectomy were not included.
+We also excluded patients with low-quality or unreliable OCT scans where biomarkers could not be clearly identified.
 In the case of bilateral DME and both eyes treated with DEX-I only one eye was randomly included.

 As a part of the standardized protocol, every patient included in this study underwent detailed ophthalmologic examination, including BCVA using ETDRS charts, slit lamp biomicroscopy, intraocular pressure (IOP) measured by applanation tonometer, fundus examination, and OCT.